How Do I Get My Child’s IEP Going at the Beginning of the School Year?

 Delays in starting up IEP services are frustrating.
 But parents who escalate tensions with the school may not make as much progress as parents who remain calm and cooperative.
 Here are a few things to consider.

-Learn about your child’s rights.
+your child’s rights.
 The law is clear.
 IEPs are to be fully implemented on day one of each school year.
 But when things aren’t getting done, you’ll have to decide what you can tolerate and what you and your child cannot tolerate.

 While you’re deciding this, think about which parts of the IEP are the most important to put into place first.